 Getting kids into running, fitness, and exercise doesn’t have to be a daunting task.
 Fitness watches designed for kids can help them stay active while having fun.
-These watches tend to be durable and make it easy for parents stay up to date on their children’s activity levels.
+These activity tracking watches tend to be durable and make it easy for parents stay up to date on their children’s activity levels.

 We’ll take a comprehensive view of some of the most recommended fitness trackers for kids and list the benefits of each to help you determine what’s the best fit for you and your kids.

 Top 3 Best and Favorites